apprunjs/apprun-docs/docs/architecture.md

 * AppRun uses _pure functions_ when it is possible.
 * AppRun app codebase can easily be [strongly typed](strong-typing.md) if you wish.

 I hope you enjoy it.
-If you haven't clicked the 'Try the Code' buttons to run the AppRun code above, please give it a try.
+If you haven't tried, try to edit and run the AppRun code above.